cloudflare/cloudflare-docs/content/magic-transit/_partials/_probe-construction.md

 Every Cloudflare data center configured to process your traffic sends tunnel health check probes.
 The rate at which these health check probes are sent varies based on tunnel and location.
 This rate can also be tuned up or down on a per tunnel basis by modifying the `health_check` rate of a tunnel [with the API](https://developers.cloudflare.com/api/operations/magic-gre-tunnels-update-gre-tunnel).

-When a probe attempt fails for a tunnel that [is healthy](#health-state-and-prioritization), each server detecting the failure quickly probes up to two more times to obtain an accurate result.
+When a probe attempt fails for a [healthy](#health-state-and-prioritization) tunnel, each server detecting the failure quickly probes up to two more times to obtain an accurate result.
 We also do the same if a tunnel has been down and probes start returning success.
-Because Cloudflare global network servers send probes up to every second, you can expect your network to receive several hundred health check packets per second - each Cloudflare data center will only send one health check packet as part of a probe.
+Because Cloudflare global network servers send probes up to every second, you can expect your network to receive several hundred health check packets per second — each Cloudflare data center will only send one health check packet as part of a probe.
 This represents a relatively trivial amount of traffic.

 {{<Aside type="note" header="Note">}}